 The watchmen found me as they made their rounds in the city.
 “Have you seen the one my heart loves?”
 Scarcely had I passed them when I found the one my heart loves.
 I held him and would not let him go till I had brought him to my mother’s house, to the room of the one who conceived me.

 God wants us to notice when we have strayed a bit from this relationship.
 We can take him for granted and expect to feel his presence at all times, but that is something we must foster with intention.
-If we stop fellowshipping with him and taking in the word and praising him and worshiping him with our lives, then we will feel a difference.
+If we stop fellowshipping with him, taking in the word, and praising and worshiping him with our lives, then we will feel a difference.
 We can interpret that as him being distant from us, but it is the other way around.
 He wants us to notice and to make the correction, to pursue him because we love him and miss him.
 We need to chase him like the great lover of ours that He is.
-Father, give your Church discernment and clarity to know when she has strayed and to pursue You above all when she thinks her love cannot be found.
+Father, give your Church discernment and clarity to know when she has strayed and to pursue You above all when it seems that her love cannot be found.